 It was always property.

-There were some copycat attacks that were carried out by unaffiliated groups that did kill or hurt people, and the right-wing types, you know, they're pretty consistent in going ahead and blaming the Weathermen for those, too.
+There were some copycat attacks that were carried out by unaffiliated groups that did kill or hurt people, but the right-wing types, you know, they're pretty consistent in going ahead and blaming the weathermen for those two.

-I do like the idea now, though, of the Weathermen aging, are all old dogs like Tim Allen, and they're like, let's get the bandit back together for one last ride, or whatever.
+I do like the idea now, though, of like the weathermen aging are all like old dogs like Tim Allen, and they're like, let's get the band back together for one last ride or whatever.

-So, that's the last clip of Alex from the show, but I have two more clips, because I want to demonstrate to you that everyone at InfoWars is complicit.
+So that's the last clip of Alex from the show, but I had two more clips because I want to demonstrate to you that everyone at Infor is complicit.

-If you are there, and you're witnessing this clear misrepresentation that's going on, Of all these sorts of things, and you're allowing this to happen, you don't walk out, I don't give a fuck about you anymore.
+If you are there and you're witnessing this clear misrepresentation that's going on of all these sorts of things and you're allowing this to happen, you don't walk out.

-And that is kind of, I think, while I have some other issues with certainly Adam Carolla's late career, and maybe in hindsight some of that earlier part of the career, but I think that that's such a good model for how to be ethical and stewards of the public airway, in a sense.
+And that is kind of, I think, while I have some other issues with certainly Adam Corolla's late career, and maybe in hindsight, some of that earlier part of the career.

 You can't take the day off or whatever.